sderosiaux/every-single-day-i-tldr/README.md

 # 04-06-2018

+- https://blog.jooq.org/2017/05/03/dont-use-the-string-concatenation-trick-in-sql-predicates/ TIL about "row constructors" in SQL: `where (a, b) in (select a, b from toto)`
 - https://jethro.io/hadoop-deployment-cheat-sheet/ This Hadoop Deployment Cheat Sheet brings memories!
 - https://monitor.gitlab.net/dashboard/db/github-importer?orgId=1 Lots of Github are migrating to GitLab.
 The graphs don't lie.
 - https://github.com/trueadm/ssr-with-prepack-hackathon Totally removing ReactJS source from the output using prepack (SSR)